 Vikings, Romans, Prime Ministers & promenades

-You might not automatically associate North Wales with the Vikings, but the names of many of the places you’ll encounter during a journey through the region come from Norse visitors, not all of whom were altogether friendly.
+You might not automatically associate North Wales with the Vikings, but the names of many places in the region come from Norse visitors, not all of whom were altogether friendly.

 Viking roots, historic developments of North Wales

-Anglesey, for example, is thought to take its title from a mystery Viking (the “sey” ending means “island”), and the Great Orme – where you really should grab the chance to scale the cliff summit on the cable-carried gauge tramway – means worm or serpent, a comparison perceived by its invaders during less idyllic times.
+Anglesey, for example, is thought to take its title from a mystery Viking.
+The Great Orme, where you can scale the cliff summit on the cable-carried gauge tramway, means 'worm' or 'serpent', a comparison made by its invaders during less idyllic times.

 North Wales’ industrial history

-Industrial history surrounds you, and a visit to the National Slate Museum, in Llanberis, brings it all together in a setting scarcely removed from its heyday, complete with the giant waterwheel and 19th century workshops where bygone Welshmen once toiled.
+Industrial history surrounds you here.
+The National Slate Museum in Llanberis brings it together in a setting scarcely removed from its heyday, complete with the giant waterwheel and 19th century workshops where bygone Welshmen once toiled.